 The main processing in the EEG-synth is done on a Raspberry Pi, an inexpensive microcomputer (under $40).
 However, you can use and develop the EEGsynth on any PC, Mac or Linux computer.
-The electrophysiological recordings are done using the affordable open-source hardware of the OpenBCI project.
+We typically use the affordable open-source hardware of the OpenBCI project for electrophysiological recordings.
 However, the EEGsynth can also interface with state-of-the-art commercial scientific equipment.
-We are able to do this by using the FieldTrip realtime buffer which supports many hardware systems.
+We are able to do this by using the FieldTrip realtime buffer which supports many acquisition devices.
 If you are interested in developing your own code, make sure to familiarize yourself with the FieldTrip realtime buffer.

 Single channel USB-to-CV/Gate convertor